Sick of looking for plus size wetsuits for women?

 The suits are not cheap, costing around $250 up, but Truuli regularly has BOGOF offers.
 There are sales on RIGHT NOW, and there’s even a Facebook group where you can buy pre-loved suits from other customers.

-Diving Direct offers women’s wetsuits in sizes up to 2XL and men’s suits up to a 3XL.
-The women’s SEAC suits in this range go up to about a size 20/22 while the men’s suits should fit up to a size 24/26.
+Diving Direct offers women’s wetsuits in sizes up to XXL/2XL and men’s suits up to a 3XL.
+They stock the brand SEAC, which offers women’s wetsuits up to a size 22, while the men’s suits should fit women up to a size 24/26.

 Wetsuit Warehouse will also custom make a wetsuit to your own measurements.